First, we’re so happy to be publishing your story. Thank you for trusting us with your art. We can’t wait to share it with the world.

 Or even, “Dear wonderful readers.
 Can you help me with something?
 First, can you read my latest story that was just published by Short Fiction Break, and then, if you like it, share it with your friends on social media?”

-3. Announce to Your Blog Readers
+3. Announce on Your Author Website

 We ask for exclusive publishing rights for three months after publishing your story, but you’re more than welcome to share an excerpt or just a simple announcement on your blog.